-We start with ‘T’ – “a person whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth”.
+We start with an anonymous posts and ‘T’ – “a person whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth”.

 Let me start by saying that the language people use to define themselves varies and it is important to respect the language people use.
 I identify as a trans man and the words I share here can only reflect my own experience.
 Other terms people use include transgender, transsexual, gender-queer (GQ), gender-fluid, non-binary, trans woman, trans masculine, trans feminine.

 I have had the somewhat unique experience of having studied and worked in conservation and ornithology as a female and as a male person.
 I have been perceived in my life as a tomboy, a masculine woman, and now, having transitioned 12 years ago basically as a ‘regular’ bloke (by which I mean no one who meets me would have a clue that I was not born male).
 It’s a strange old world and the different ways people respond and react to you depending on these perceptions has been a fascinating experience!